 Now it’s time we talk about the ether.
 Maybe this is common knowledge to the philosophy majors out there, or to the stoners and self-proclaimed philosophizers and daydreamers of the world, but to me… this new discovery and connecting of the dots has enriched my life so deeply that I felt compelled to put it into word-form for whichever one of you creatures decides to read the ramblings of a madlady.
 I have come to understand the thing that I guess Freud would refer to as the collective subconsciousness of humanity.
 I call it the ether.
 Each time we enter a place where our mind is not exactly in the present moment of our third-dimensional reality on this actual planet of Earth – where do we go?
 I think Billie Eillish wants to know the same thing!
 So what happens?
 I definitively believe that we are not simply here, while our minds simply bounce from subconscious thought to subconscious thought in a mush of unrelated and unmeaningful experiences that don’t really amount to much at all.
 I don’t believe that our dreams are simply an unmeaningful combination of subconscious images and desires.
 It just takes a small fraction of time to begin tracking these things and documenting them in a way that allows us to understand the patterns (the pattern is the pattern!)

 When the artist paints, when the engineer designs when the author writes and when the disciple seeks god… how do others come to understand the things inside of these worlds they have created?
 How do we come to understand these things when they come from someone else?
 Is knowledge simply and totally transmitted from one to another through languages like math or spoken or written words through shared experiences of holiness?
 What makes someone, who I have never met before, enjoy and understand a connection to one of my paintings?
 Do they just like the colors?
 Maybe.
-I’ve talked to a lot of people about abstract artwork; oftentimes people have a difficult time articulating why they like a certain piece of art.
+But I’ve talked to a lot of people about abstract artwork; oftentimes people have a difficult time articulating why they like a certain piece of art.
 To enjoy something and to not understand why… is such a fascinating phenomenon to me.
 But regardless of whether or not you like a particular piece of artwork, when you experience it… what happens to you?
 Your eyes.
 Your heartbeat.
 Your emotions and the subsequent exchanging of chemicals in your brain.
 I just don’t believe that this is all a mechanical response.
-I guess I don’t really have any other explanation for why I am so sure of this… but it makes me wonder why we have the capacity to reach this point.
+I guess I don’t really have any other explanation for why I am so sure of this… but it makes me wonder why we have the capacity to reach this point of questioning at all.
 Like a glass ceiling.
 I can only go so far… before the limits of my mind confine me.
 Perhaps it is this that intrigues me to continue chasing my tail.

 All images by E. Wendt